 Your basement is another place that you rarely visit, and that makes it a safe place for mice to be.

 Not only is it safe from you and safe from predators, but basements are also usually full of junk that mice can use as bedding.

 Venting systems are small, cozy, and offer protection from predators.
-Although some predators may be able to get in, it will not be their first choice.
+Although some predators can get in, it will not be their first choice.

-It goes without saying that if you have mice in your venting system, you will need to get them removed ASAP, as mice could be hazardous to your health, especially as a venting system offers an escape for certain gases.
+If you have mice in your venting system, you will need to remove them ASAP, as mice could be hazardous to your health, especially as a venting system offers an escape for certain gases.

-Crawl spaces in your house can also be a great place for mice to set up home.
-The bigger the area, the less likely it is that they will want to use it.
+Crawl spaces in your house can also be a great place for mice to set up a home.
+The bigger the area, the less likely they will want to use it.

 The chances increase as you begin to store items in crawl spaces.
 Many people use these to store old clothes, old documents, Christmas decorations, and many other things.

-Your cupboards are a great choice for mice to set up home in your house.
+Your cupboards are an excellent choice for mice to set up home in your house.
 Mice will be acutely aware that humans commonly access cupboards.
-They will choose a cupboard in an area that is less likely to be visited by you.
+Instead, they will choose a cupboard in an area less likely to be visited by you.

 If you have cupboards in your attic or basement, then these are perfect for mice.

-Think twice about storing any clothing and especially any food in cupboards that you will not be accessing.
+Think twice about storing any clothing and food in cupboards you will not be accessing.
 This is also extremely important for cupboards in your attic or basement.

 Where do mice hide in a house?
 I have identified 10 of the most common places in this post.
-When you know where mice hide in your house, it makes the job much easier to hunt them down.
+Knowing where mice hide in your home makes it much easier to hunt them down.